karippery/CarApi/README.md

 create migrations, apply migrations, and generate code for a model based on an existing database.
 The commands are an extension to the cross-platform dotnet command, which is part of the .NET Core SDK.
 These tools work with .NET Core projects.dotnet ef can be installed as either a global or local tool.

-`dotnet tool install --global dotnet-ef´
+'dotnet tool install --global dotnet-ef'